Alfred-Kobby/alx-higher_level_programming/0x14-javascript-web_scraping/README.md

 1-writeme.js file: script that writes a string to a file.

 2-statuscode.js file: script that display the status code of a GET request.

+3-starwars_title.js file: script that prints the title of a Star Wars movie where the episode number matches a given integer.